3dvkr/old-blog/src/posts/js-part3.md

 - lizard beats paper or spock
 - spock beats scissors or rock

 Now, there are five moves that our player can choose from, and each option has two corresponding move that it can beat.
-We can write 5 * 2--that's *ten*--lines in that `else if` condition, or we could use objects to reduce all that code to one line.
+We can write 5 * 2—that's *ten*—lines in that `else if` condition, or we could use objects to reduce all that code to one line.

 ## Rewriting `rpsPlay` with objects